sunchess/cfror/README.md

-# Custom Fields Ruby on Rails
+# Custom Fields for Ruby on Rails

 Add custom fields functional to your Rails app!